purusharths/purusharths.github.io/_posts/2020-05-18-the-saga-of-asia-kolkata.md

 list?
 ```

 So, will the tzinfo be changed for India to Asia/Mumbai?
-It's unnecessary and unlikey.
+It's unnecessary and unlikely.
 There can only be one zone representation for a country, and for all pratical purposes Asia/Kolkata does just that.
 It's a representation for the Indian Time Zone.

 But given that Mumbai is the most populus city in India, should it be changed?
 The last answer on this topic answers the question for good and pretty much seals the fate of *Asia/Kolkata* [5]